NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 #### Fluid Solver

+##### Simulation Loop

 Typically we'd do each solver operation within a timestep and each solver operation loops over each particle individually within its call.
 However because of the approach we need where we don't want to have  to write all data to particles, and we want to do an entire solve step per particle we do the solve loop differently, where we perform solver operations per particle, this means we have access to all the particles current state for all of its solver operations.
 Eg we can fetch particle density, and we only need to get it once, we can evaluate particle forces for the current particle multiple times without doing it for all particles.

-So oppose to doing separate calls, that loop over all particles internally
+So oppose to doing separate calls to a bunch of functions, that loop over all particles internally.

 ```
 GetNeighbours();